Wednesday, May 31, 2017

 When this album cover—four young ladies in 60s finery smiling amidst a splashy multicolored explosion—glared at me, I didn’t hesitate a second.

 Los Pajaros (The Birds) were four Central Americans: Colombian sisters Carmen and Mary Vargas and Venezuelans Gloria Campos and Otilia Rodriguez.
-They recorded at least two albums, with Mary…Otilia…Carmen…Gloria most likely the first.
+They recorded at least three albums, with Mary…Otilia…Carmen…Gloria most likely the first.
 It was issued on the Discomoda label of Veneuzuela, with a soft cover, and also in a stiff cardboard sleeve by Ibersound, based in Miami.

 Mary…Otilia…Carmen…Gloria is really all over the place in a wonderful way.
 One cut, for instance, “Has Amado Alguna Vez,” is a Spanish-language adaptation of a Hollies song ("Have You Ever Loved Somebody") first recorded by the Everly Brothers in 1966.